• Skip to primary navigation

 Location: Japan, 〒150-0001 Tokyo, Shibuya City, Jingumae, 1 Chome−16−5 Ryuあぱるとまん 2F // MAP

 We can’t get enough of kinako powder (soybean powder).
-It’s got that perfect sweet and salty flavor – kind of like powdered peanut butter but better, probably cause there’s more sugar but who knows.
-You’ll find kinako powder on a ton of Tokyo desserts like dango, daifuku, coffee jelly and even ice cream parfaits.
+It’s got that perfect sweet and salty flavor – kind of like powdered peanut butter but better.
+You’ll find kinako powder on a ton of Tokyo desserts like dango, daifuku, coffee jelly, and even ice cream parfaits.

-The kinakodango that we tried from Asakusakibidango Azuma were small sticky rice dumplings served hot and rolled in this delicious powder – they are also served with a small glass of complimentary tea.
-It becomes a match made in heaven that will have you buying more immediately.
+The kibi dango that we tried from Asakusakibidango Azuma were small sticky millet flour dumplings served hot and rolled in this delicious powder – they are also served with a small glass of complimentary tea or amazake (sweet fermented rice drink).
+It becomes a match made in heaven that will have you stepping back in line and buying more immediately.

 Location: 1 Chome-18-1 Asakusa, 台東区 Taito City, Tokyo 111-0032, Japan // MAP